 Judicious use of planning judgement should be based upon the position, context and relationship with the existing development, rather than strict adherence to volumetrics, boundaries or location, which can sometime be unhelpfully limiting.

-With our own Green Belt projects, we’re seeing a lot of local authorities rejecting infilling as a matter of principle, rather than taking a more interpretative approach to the Framework that we’re seeing at appeals.
+With our own Green Belt projects, we’re seeing a lot of local authorities rejecting infilling in villages as a matter of principle, rather than taking a more interpretative approach to the Framework that we’re seeing at appeals.

 In some cases, LPAs are concerned about being seen to ignore the adopted Local Plan and want to avoid setting a precedent that might end up inadvertently leaving land open to overdevelopment.
-However, this often pushes the problem down the road to appeal, meaning that sensible projects that could help an LPA meet their housing supply take far too long to get over the line.
+However, this often pushes the problem down the road to appeal, meaning that sensible infilling projects that could help an LPA meet their housing supply take far too long to get over the line.

 This rather short-term view has long-standing effects in that development is stymied out of a rather misguided devotion to protecting the Green Belt at all costs with little consideration of its actual form or relative importance.